Brit Floyd: History

-The band has toured extensively since 2011 and has featured guest musicians from Pink Floyd's studio and touring band line-ups.
+The Band has toured extensively since 2011 and has featured guest musicians from Pink Floyd's studio and touring band line-ups.
 Pink Floyd bass player and vocalist Guy Pratt joined Brit Floyd on stage at Echo Arena Liverpool on 9 November 2013, and saxophonist and rhythm guitarist Scott Page joined them at Los Angeles's Orpheum Theatre on 17 June 2015, playing "Money" and "Us and Them" with the band.

-In 2016 the band embarked on "a massive 76-date US tour" featuring "an extended career-spanning setlist that will include a performance of Pink Floyd’s 24-minute epic "Echoes" and including a "million dollar stage design."
+In 2016 the band embarked on "a massive 76-date US tour" featuring "an extended career-spanning setlist" that included a performance of Pink Floyd's 24-minute epic "Echoes" and featured a "million dollar stage design".

-At the conclusion of their 2022 world tour, it was announced that the band had parted ways with CMP Entertainment and partnered with Palladium Entertainment.
-Due to the split, the band had to make all new social media profiles along with a brand new website.
-With the announcement of the label change, the band also confirmed their plans for a 2023 world tour celebrating the 50th anniversary of Pink Floyd's 1973 album, The Dark Side of The Moon.
+At the conclusion of their 2022 world tour, a press release announced that Brit Floyd had parted ways with their longtime management (a small British production company called CMP Entertainment) and partnered with Palladium Entertainment.
+Due to the split, the band made new social media profiles along with a brand new website.
+With the announcement of the management change, the band also confirmed their plans for a 2023 world tour celebrating the 50th anniversary of Pink Floyd's 1973 album, The Dark Side of The Moon.

-As of January 19, 2023, the fiasco between present and past management has escalated to the point where tickets are being sold to five questionable shows which are not listed as part of the 2023 tour on the bands official web page.
-One of the band members has publicly stated "we these musicians and creatives have permanently left CMP Entertainment and we won't be on stage for any concerts promoted by CMP or WME."
-These shows are as follows: